 - ownership of ideas.
 Who owns them?
 Who gets credit for them?
 How much does it matter?

 - meta-ideas.
-Trying to analyse where your ideas come from and looking for ways to get ideas from other places.
+Trying to analyse where your ideas come from and looking for ways to get id

 - how to choose between ideas.
 Often the problem isn’t coming up with ideas, it’s a surfeit of them.